Sinharaja Forest Reserve: Human activity

 The reserve is well-integrated with the local population who live in some dozens of villages dotted along the border.
-The villages are more in number along the southern border whilst the presence of some large estates along the northern border has resulted in only a few villages there.
 The locals collect herbal medicine, edible fruits, nuts, mushrooms, other non-timber forest products including bees honey and a sugary sap collected from a local palm species of the genus Caryota.
-The sap is converted into jaggery, a local brew and vinegar.
-Local people walk in the forest to collect the above items when they are not busy with their other agricultural pursuits.
-In addition, the crystal-clear water coming from dozens of streams is the main water source for all people living around the reserve.
-For generations, local people trekked through the forest from south to north to make their annual pilgrimage to the Adams Peak.

 In 2013, UNESCO requested to halt the widening of the ancient road linking Lankagama area to Deniyaya along a 1-km jungle patch inside the protected area after a complaint from the Centre for Environmental and Nature Studies of Sri Lanka.

-The construction was recommenced on August 10, 2020 after prolonged appeals to the Sri Lankan government by the villagers.
-A group of environmentalists carried out a big social media campaign and asked the Sri Lanka Forest Department, the President, the Ministry of Environment and the Central Environment authority to stop this but the Government of Sri Lanka has decided to go ahead with it to improve the livelihood of poor villagers of the area as it will clear only 0.006% of the total landmass of the forest.